 KPNO and CTIO Director Lori Allen remarked, “With the transition to our new organization, we will be able to support the diverse discovery modes of the future.
 We can also coordinate strategic planning across the broad array of laboratory facilities and services to better enable the US community’s continued leadership in astronomy.”

-For CSDC Director Adam Bolton, “This new NSF OIR Lab also creates an exciting opportunity for us to coordinate the data archives and data analysis systems that are essential for realizing the full scientific potential of our many observatories.”
+For CSDC Director Adam Bolton, “The new NOIRLab also creates an exciting opportunity for us to coordinate the data archives and data analysis systems that are essential for realizing the full scientific potential of our many observatories.”